3D Printing Polymer Materials | Mechanical Characterization of 3D-Printed Polymers

 3D Printing Polymer Materials in Industries

 There have been plenty of developments in Additive Manufacturing, the interface also has many problems that need to be resolved.
-Such problems are due to the complexity of the processes (which would be in certain situations is sluggish than injection moulding processes and machining), expenses of the equipment, and insufficient feedstock.
-The benefits thus overshadow the disadvantages, as Additive Manufacturing allows for fluid design, complicated macro and microstructures, and simple modelling and optimization.
+Such problems are due to the complexity of the processes (which would be in certain situations is more sluggish than injection moulding processes and machining), the expenses of the equipment, and insufficient feedstock.
+The benefits, thus overshadow the disadvantages, as an Additive Manufacturing allows for fluid design, complicated macro and microstructures, and simple modelling and optimization.
 This led to the adoption of Additive Manufacturing as a main production method to print prototypes and final components by industries including biomedical engineering, transport and the military

 Material selection strategies

 The decision criteria for selection of materials for product design and manufacturing are: